Christopher-I/UNICEFConnectKids/README.md

     - ISPs and Schools apply to be part of the Dapp and are approved by an admin (to prevent spamming of the network and ensure all participants are real).

-    - Participants can use metamask, future iterations will not require this.
+    - Participants can use metamask, future iterations allow any one with a web browser to access the platform without the need of a wallet.

     - Transactions and daily connectivity data is stored on the ethereum blockchain.

-    - Dapp automatically manages the selection of ISP providers and the prioritization of schools to receive internet connection.
+    - Dapp automatically manages the selection of ISP providers and the prioritization of schools to receive service.

-    - On initial launch, by default the country manager smart contract picks the first school and ISP applicants and then at the end of a cycle period, ISP providers are chosen based on merit and schools based on population.
+    - On initial launch, by default the country manager smart contract picks the first school and ISP applicants and then at the end of the first cycle period, ISP providers are chosen based on merit and schools based on population.
+This is designed this way to encourage early adoption of the Dapp.

 <h3 name="AdditionalMechanisms">Additional Mechanisms</h3>